wiremock/wiremock/docs-v2/_docs/getting-started.md

 int httpsPort = wireMockRule.httpsPort();
 ```

+## Writing a test with JUnit 5.x

+See [JUnit 5+ Jupiter Usage](/docs/junit-jupiter/) for various JUnit 5 usage scenarios.

 ## Non-JUnit and general Java usage

 If you're not using JUnit or neither of the WireMock rules manage its